SkillPilot Curriculum Graph Specification

 9.1 Available next goals

-Interpretation: a goal is available if all of its prerequisite goals (including transitive prerequisites) are mastered.
+Interpretation: an atomic goal is available if all of its effective prerequisite goals are already satisfied, where cluster prerequisites are evaluated through their atomic descendants.

 A curriculum graph \((G,C,R_d)\) is valid iff: